cgranell/tfm-ideas/README.md

 Title: Europeana - Platial analysis, processing and visualisation
 Summary: [Europeana Collections](https://www.europeana.eu/) provides access to over 50 million digitised items such as  books, music, artworks and more.
 It has a set fo [APIs](https://pro.europeana.eu/resources/apis) to build applications.
+Based on a few, key use cases, the idea of the project is to explore the use and exploitation of Europeana Collection resources from the spatio-temporal perspective, to approach these resources to European citzens thorough easy-to-use applications.

 Related: Andres' thesis?